urykhy/stuff/README.md

 - flibusta/ - interface to search books over local flibusta library.
 - scripts/ - small scripts to simplify life
 - ml/ - little games with Machine learning, FTRL, LR.
+- logger - simple and dirty implementation of logger which can be enabled/disabled per function/log-level.